c-elliott96/hackernews/README.md

   * Determine how to update DB with Hackernews API data.
 Do I need all history?
 If I want a perfect mirror, yeah
     * Test to see how much data that would occupy.
 It will only grow.
   * get started with the ORM setup
-* [ ] Verify Postgres setup and understand how to easily connect to the DB in dev
-* [ ] Document the data structure to use for DB and ORMs